cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="23-notepad"></a>
 ## 2.3 Notepad++ <img height=22 src="img/notepad-logo.png" style="vertical-align: bottom;"/>
-[Notepad++](https://notepad-plus-plus.org/) is a widespread, open source upgrade to Microsoft's default Notepad.
-If we were to code in Python in a bare bones text editor, Notepad++ would be a logical choice.
-It has a clean GUI and a myriad of plug-ins and customizability, and it directly interfaces with Git Bash, our preferred terminal.
+[Notepad++](https://notepad-plus-plus.org/) is a widespread, open source upgrade to Microsoft's default [Notepad](https://en.wikipedia.org/wiki/Windows_Notepad).
+If you were to code in Python in a bare bones text editor, Notepad++ would be a logical choice.
+It has a clean GUI and a myriad of plug-ins and customizability, and it directly interfaces with Git Bash (my preferred terminal).
 Download the [latest stable build](https://notepad-plus-plus.org/downloads/) and install it with the default recommended settings.

 <!-- TOC --><a name="24-vs-code"></a>
 ## 2.4 VS Code <img height=20 src="img/vs-code-logo.png" style="vertical-align: bottom;"/>
-[VS Code](https://code.visualstudio.com/) is the natural code editor for the modern developer on a Windows machine.
-It is free, open-source, lightweight, cross-platform, fast, customizable, and equipped with all modern coding tools in the same interface.
-Download the [latest stable build](https://code.visualstudio.com/) and install with default settings.
+[VS Code](https://code.visualstudio.com/) is *the* best code editor for the modern developer on a Windows machine.
+It is free, open-source, lightweight, cross-platform, fast, customizable, widely used, and equipped with all modern coding tools in the same interface.
+Download the [latest stable build](https://code.visualstudio.com/) and install it with the default settings.

 <!-- TOC --><a name="241-the-integrated-terminal"></a>
 ### 2.4.1 The Integrated Terminal
-VS Code has a **built-in terminal** that allows us to run command-line operations without needing to switch windows.
+VS Code has a **built-in terminal** that allows you to run command-line operations without needing to switch windows.
 Be sure to ***set the default integrated terminal to Git Bash***.

 <p align="left">
   <img src="img/set-bash-default.png" alt="logo" width="300"/>